mzhastings/scProteomics-pipeline-tutorial/docs/flashlfq_pipecho.md

 ![Identifications](../assets/images/FL_Identifications.png)

 Spectra: Drag and drop `.mzML` spectra files from MetaMorpheus Calibration task
 - Design an `ExperimentalDesign.tsv` file in the same folder as the `.mzML` files or manually edit `Condition`, `Sample`, `Fraction`, and `Replicate` within the GUI.
-After an initial FlashLFQ run, an ExperimentalDesign.tsv will be automatically created.
+After an initial FlashLFQ run, an Experimental Design file will be automatically created.
 ![Spectra](../assets/images/FL_Spectra.png)

 Settings: Defaults and selection for `Peptide-identity-propagation (Match-between-runs)` at 0.01 PIP FDR Cutoff